ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 ### Privacy and personal information

 Data protection legislation makes you responsible for personal information you work with.
 You must keep it safe and secure.
-In particular, you must follow Data Protection Act 2018 and General Data Protection Regulation (GDPR) obligations.
+In particular, you must follow data protection obligations.
+These include the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

-Don't use OITs for storing personal data until you have consider the implications such as needing to obtain consent or update existing privacy policies or notices.
+Don't use OITs for storing personal data until you have addressed the need to get consent first.
+Check if using the OIT might need an update to existing privacy policies or notices.
 Don't use OITs if unlawful disclosure of the information they process might cause damage or distress.

 Data protection legislation might also limit _where_ you can process personal data.
 An OIT should have a privacy statement that describes where it stores or processes data.
 Be ready to contact the OIT provider for more information about this aspect of their service.